cisocrgroup/pocoweb/frontend/public_html/doc.md

 <img width="50%" src="assets/images/doc/post_correct_project.png" alt="Page view"/>

-Other than PoCoTo the post correction with Pocoweb is line based.
+Other than PoCoTo the post correction with PoCoWeb is line based.
 Generally you correct whole lines of the document and not single tokens.
 The page correction view presents the lines of the document and lets you correct each line individually.